HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

  4. Run `docker load < dxclient.tar.gz`.

- 5. Optional (It is advisable to not set this incase you run multiple DXClient versions in your system).
-Open terminal, add the execution shell script to the bin directory to the PATH variable, to call dxclient from any directory.
+ 5. Optional: Add DXClient to your PATH.
+     Open terminal, add path to the DXClient bin directory to your PATH variable, to be able to call DXClient from any directory.
+If you plan to run multiple versions of DXClient on the same system in parallel, you may want to skip this step.

     ```
     export PATH=<working-directory>/bin:$PATH